LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Start with a strong hook that presents the main conflict or theme of your book.
+• Open with a hook that points to the main conflict or central theme—without a slow setup.

 Ready to Create Your eBook?